slr-ladders/theladders.github.com/source/_posts/2013-07-08-denormalize-the-datas-for-great-good.markdown

 {%img center /images/denormalize-the-datas-for-great-good/rabbitmq-storm-couchbase.png The final step is that the topology persists the relevant job %}

 That last diagram is a bit of a simplification.
-We had hoped that since Couchbase is not just a key-value store, but a key-document store, JSON-aware, that it would have a sophisticated append (put item at the back of the Array).
-Alas, we weren’t so fortunate and had to implement our own append operation by reading the document (if it exists), adding an item to a list if it’s not already there, and then writing the document.
+Although Couchbase is "JSON-aware", it lacks the ability to perform certain operations on the JSON documents it stores.
+For example, if the document being stored is an Array, and the client's append method is called, we hoped that Couchbase would add that element to the end of the Array.
+Instead, it's just a blind String.append, resulting in an invalid JSON document.
+As a result, we had to implement our own append operation by reading the document (if it exists), adding an item to a list if it’s not already there, and then writing the document.
 So it’s more like two operations than one.

 _Now_ when TheLadders mobile service gets a request for Scout information for a job, all it does is a lookup in Couchbase with that job ID and returns the applicants associated with that key.